Grenoble Foot 38: History

 The club was founded in 1911 as Football Club de Grenoble.
-In 1997, a merger of Olympique Grenoble Isère and Norcap Olympique led to the Grenoble Foot 38 incarnation.
+In 1997, a merger of Olympique Grenoble Isère and Norcap Olympique led to the current Grenoble Foot 38 incarnation.
 Olympique Grenoble Isère played in Ligue 1 in the 1960–61 and 1962–63 seasons.

-In 2004, Grenoble Foot was acquired by Index Holdings, a Japanese mobile software company, therefore becoming the first French football club to have foreign owners.
-The price of the deal was around €2 million.
+Until 2004, Grenoble Foot was owned by the municipality of Grenoble.
+In that year, the club was acquired by Index Holdings, a Japanese mobile software company, becoming the first French football club with foreign owners.
+The price of the takeover was around €2 million.
 The new owners invested in the Stade des Alpes, a new ground with an initial capacity of 20,000 which opened in February 2008.

-Grenoble finished the 2007–08 Ligue 2 season in third place, thus returning to Ligue 1 for the first time since 1963.
+Grenoble Foot finished the 2007–08 Ligue 2 season in third place, thus returning to Ligue 1 for the first time since 1963.
 In the 2008–09 Ligue 1 season, Grenoble finished 13th.
-However, after losing their first eleven games of the following season, they were eventually relegated with six games remaining amidst severe financial problems.
-In the same season, Grenoble reached the semi-finals of the Coupe de France for the only time, defeating Monaco 2–0 at home in the quarter-finals on 18 March 2009, and losing by a single goal to Rennes in the semi-finals on 21 April.
+Grenoble also reached the semi-final of the Coupe de France for the first and only time, after beating AS Monaco 2–0 at home in the quarter-final.
+Grenoble then lost 0-1 to Stade Rennais in the semi-final.

+In the 2009–10 Ligue 1 season, Grenoble Foot were eventually relegated with six games remaining amidst severe financial problems.

 The professional football club was liquidated in July 2011 with debts of €2.9 million, and relegated administratively to Championnat de France Amateur 2, the fifth tier.
 Index provided false financial statements during their ownership of the club.
+Grenoble Foot was once again owned by the municipality of Grenoble until 2015 when the current owner - Stéphane Rosnoblet - acquired the club.

-Now an amateur side, Grenoble won promotion from Championnat de France Amateur 2 at the first attempt in 2012, and were champions of the 2016–17 Championnat de France Amateur, returning to Championnat National for the 2017–18 season.
-They secured their second successive promotion to Ligue 2 on 27 May 2018, after an aggregate play-off victory over Bourg-en-Bresse.
+As an amateur side, Grenoble Foot won promotion from Championnat de France Amateur 2 at the first attempt in 2012, and were champions of the 2016–17 Championnat de France Amateur, returning to Championnat National for the 2017–18 season.

+Grenoble Foot secured their promotion to Ligue 2 on 27 May 2018, after an aggregate play-off victory over Bourg-en-Bresse.